 Volunteers track four native pond-breeding amphibians: the Pacific chorus frog, Northwest salamander, long-toed salamander and Northern red-legged frog, which is listed by the state as under threat.

 The four amphibians serve as indicator species, which can be used to help gauge whether regional restoration efforts are helping more native amphibians thrive.
 Surveying for the egg masses each winter helps scientists survey their numbers as well as the overall health of wetlands in the region.
 The information collected from volunteers also helps secure grant funding for future restoration work.

 Volunteers conduct at least four separate surveys, totaling approximately 12 to 25 hours during these months.

-While we ask volunteers to have their own transportation, carpooling to sites can be available from the Lloyd District.
+Volunteers are encouraged to provide their own transportation, though carpooling to sites can be arranged from Metro Regional Center in the Lloyd District.
 Monitoring occurs throughout the week and on weekends.

-While field experience is appreciated and welcomed, we offer training in amphibian egg mass identification, survey techniques and field methods.
+While field experience is appreciated and welcomed, training is also provided every January on amphibian egg mass identification, survey techniques and field methods.

 Training dates for winter 2017 will be available in December 2016.